panaschristou/inductive-bias-probes/README.md

 ## Pretraining

 The training code is based on Andrej Karpathy's [nanoGPT](https://github.com/karpathy/nanoGPT) library.
 To train the model, run the following in `inductivebiasprobes/experiments/physics`.
 Note the following code assumes 8 GPUs.
+You can also download the checkpoints used in the paper [from here](https://drive.google.com/drive/folders/1qfdwQE2LpeZ1shGyrbX5y4xwze-DLbCF?usp=share_link).

 ```
 NUM_GPUS=8